zeratulus/nes-log-ai/readme.md

 This is simple log analyzer enhanced with AI, by default it configured to use Ollama inference with Qwen3-Coder 30b version.
 As option, you can use cloud OpenAI ChatGPT models or any other installed Ollama AI model, see Configuration section below.

-Currently, this script can process any log file (default cli calls) for any programming language that supports Qwen3-Coder with --oc True flag:
+Currently, this script can process any log file (default cli calls) for any programming language that supports Qwen3-Coder:
 Python, Java, JavaScript, C++, C#, PHP, Go, Ruby, Swift, Kotlin, Rust, TypeScript, SQL, R, Scala, Perl, MATLAB, Lua, Dart, Assembly and others (this list of languages I got from Qwen3-Coder chat directly)